Spinal Cord Injury Waiver (SCI)

-This waiver is a three year pilot program that ends on June 30, 2015 and is limited to 67 participants per year.
-In the third year of the program, there will be an independent evaluation to measure the health outcomes, quality of life, and cost expenditures for waiver participants.
-Based on the evaluations, the legislature will determine whether to continue the program or expand it.
+The waiver for Persons with a Spinal Cord Injury (SCI) is geographically limited to the Denver Metro Area and is limited to 120 participants per year.
+In 2020, there will be an independent evaluation presented to the State legislature that will measure the health outcomes, quality of life, and cost expenditures for waiver participants receiving acupuncture, massage therapy and chiropractic services through the SCI waiver.
+Based on this report, the legislature will determine whether to continue these services or expand them.

-The Home and Community-Based Services waiver for Spinal Cord Injury helps individuals with spinal cord injuries to remain in a community setting.
+The Home and Community-Based Services Waiver for Persons with a Spinal Cord Injury helps individuals with spinal cord injuries remain in a community setting.

-To qualify for the SCI waiver, you must be:
+To qualify for the SCI waiver, you must: